Ferdinand II of the Two Sicilies: Revolutions of 1848

 In September 1847, violent riots inspired by Liberals broke out in Reggio Calabria and in Messina, which were put down by the military.
-On 12 January 1848 a rising in Palermo spread throughout the island and served as a spark for the Revolutions of 1848 all over Europe.
+On 12 January 1848 a rising in Palermo spread throughout the island of Sicily and served as a spark for the Revolutions of 1848 all over Europe.

 After similar revolutionary outbursts in Salerno, south of Naples, and in the Cilento region which were backed by the majority of the intelligentsia of the Kingdom, on 29 January 1848 King Ferdinand was forced to grant a constitution, using for a pattern the French Charter of 1830.

 However a dispute arose as to the nature of the oath which should be taken by the members of the chamber of deputies.
 As an agreement could not be reached and the King refused to compromise, riots continued in the streets.
 Eventually, the King ordered the army to disperse the rioters by force and dissolved the national parliament on 13 March 1849.
 Although the constitution was never formally abrogated, the King resumed his rule as an absolute monarch.

 During this period, Ferdinand showed his attachment to Pope Pius IX by granting him asylum at Gaeta.
 The Pope had been temporarily forced to flee from Rome following similar revolutionary disturbances.

 In the meantime, Sicily declared independence under the leadership of Ruggero Settimo, who on 13 April 1848 pronounced the King deposed.
 In response, the King assembled an army of 20,000 men under the command of General Carlo Filangieri and dispatched it to Sicily.
 A naval flotilla sent to Sicilian waters bombarded the city of Messina with "savage barbarity" for eight hours after its defenders had already surrendered, killing many civilians and earning the King the nickname re bomba ("The Bomb King").

 After a campaign lasting close to nine months, Sicily's Liberal regime was completely subdued on 15 May 1849.